katnaps/nixos-base/README.md

 ## Default hostname will be `nixos-fruit`
 change it to your own hostname

-### Making sure the hostname in both configuration.nix & flake.nix is the same
+### Make sure the hostname in both configuration.nix & flake.nix is the same

 ## Use vim
 changing hostname and username in the following files using vim: